nnitiwe-dev/youtube-codelabs/codelab_5/README.md

 ```

 Replace the placeholders with your actual API keys and LiveKit URL.
 Obtain these by:

-- OpenAI: Sign up at platform.openai.com and generate an API key.
-- ElevenLabs: Register at elevenlabs.io and get your API key.
-- LiveKit: Create a project at cloud.livekit.io to get your URL, API key, and secret.

 ## Section 3: Import Libraries